d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 Other inputs are optional, for example:

-    - *metadata* is a :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>` dictionary of inputs that modify slightly the behaviour of a processes;
+    - *metadata* is a dictionary of inputs that modify slightly the behaviour of a processes;
-    - *options* is a :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>` dictionary that provides access to more advanced, non-default feature of the code.
+    - *settings* is a :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>` dictionary that provides access to more advanced, non-default feature of the code.